CCA-Public/digital-archives-manual/guides/unusual.md

 **THROUGHOUT THIS PROCESSES YOU MUST SAVE YOUR WORK, USING THE SAVE TAB AT THE TOP OF THE SCREEN.** Your changes will not stick unless you save the archive.
 The review process need not occur in any particular order. ePADD provides the following tools:

 1. *Correspondents:* A list of all email addresses (to, from, mentioned) in the archive, and ePADD's best guess at the contact's name and other email addresses.
-   * Edit correspondents list to correctly pair contacts with their email addresses and remove false positives.
+   * Edit correspondents list to correctly pair contacts with their email addresses.
-   * Delete correspondents whose emails are out of scope.
+   * Browse correspondents and label emails for out of scope correspondents (e.g. friends and family members) as "Do Not Transfer."
+When the processing module is exported, it will reindex the correspondents list, meaning that none of the out of scope correspondents will be included.
 2. *Person entities:* A list of all people recognized by ePADD.
 Mixed results; requires no further processing.
 3. *Other entities:* A list of all places and corporate names recognized by ePADD.
 Mixed results; requires no further processing.
 4. *Folder view:* All emails sorted by folder (e.g. Inbox, Sent, Drafts).